oatzy/oatzy.github.io/_posts/2024-06-06-every-film-i-ever-saw.md

 I was surprised by how far back they go - the oldest is for [The World is Not Enough](https://letterboxd.com/film/the-world-is-not-enough/) in 1999.

+The most recent is for [Amazing Spider-Man 2](https://letterboxd.com/film/the-amazing-spider-man-2/) in April 2014.

 I was also surprised by some of the films, for example I have no memory of seeing [Lilo & Stitch](https://letterboxd.com/film/lilo-stitch/) at the cinema, but I have a ticket stub that says otherwise.

 On the other hand, I was disappointed by how much was missing.
 I saw [Pokemon: The Movie 2000](https://letterboxd.com/film/pokemon-the-movie-2000/) at the cinema - I have the promo cards to prove it - but sadly no ticket stub to say when.